-Deepavali (aka Diwali), which means festival of lights, is one of the most important Hindu festivals celebrated in Singapore.
+Deepavali (aka Diwali), which means the festival of lights, is one of the most important Hindu festivals celebrated in Singapore.

 It is a celebration of hope over despair, good over evil, light over darkness.
 The Deepavali festival has been celebrated for hundreds of years in India and continues to be celebrated by Singaporeans today.

 Deepavali Diwali Hindu Holiday Singapore 2021, Date & Location

-Another traditional way to celebrate Deepavali is painting your hands with henna art which is a temporary tattoo made with the henna plant.
+Another traditional way to celebrate Deepavali is by painting your hands with henna art which is a temporary tattoo made with the henna plant.

 This festival is celebrated intensely in Little India.
 During the festival, the streets of Little India are decorated in many different colours and lit up with thousands of lights.
 There are also numerous traditional and cultural activities held in Little India such as street parades, Indian craft and heritage exhibitions and countdown concerts.

 Stalls and stores in the streets are decorated with fragrant flowers, traditional oil lamps, garlands, glittering gems and beautiful saris.
 You can also find traditional Indian outfits, costume jewellery and traditional crafts and arts for sale.